wileland/README-63n3r470r/Develop/README.md

 Users can use this application to quickly create professional README files for their new projects.
 Simply follow the prompts to enter project details, and the application will generate a README.md file

 ## Contributing
-Contributions are welcome!
-To contribute to this project, fork the repository, make changes, and submit pull requests.
-Please follow our Contribution Guidelines for more details.
+Contributions are welcome and in development.
+More to come!

 ## Tests